TRAINING

 Python is one of the most popular programming languages for bioinformatics and data analysis in general.
 It is a very flexible language with countless applications in the manipulation and processing of data files.
 This course is aimed at Python beginners and will give you transferable skills to manipulate your own data and experience in Python modules tailored specifically for bioinformatics and genomics analyses.

-Eukaryote genome assembly - April 2023
+Eukaryote genome assembly - (April 2023, June 2024)

 Eukaryotic genomes can be large and complex and there have been many recent developments in the tools available for optimal genome assembly.
 This course will give an overview of long read genome assembly using PacBio HiFi sequencing and scaffolding using Hi-C reads.
 We will cover initial assessment of the sequencing data, genome assembly and scaffolding, determining the contiguity and completeness of the assembly and also explore visualisation tools.

-Community analysis in R (May 2023)
+Community analysis in R (May 2023, Apr 2024, Sep 2024)

 A lot of different analysis and visualisations can be carried out with community data.
 This includes taxonomy and functional abundance tables from 16S rRNA and Shotgun metagenomics analysis.
 This workshop will introduce you to the phyloseq R object; a specialised object containing an abundance, taxonomy, and metadata table.
 You will learn how to import your data into a phyloseq object, analyse your data and produce bespoke visualisations in R with the packages qiime2R, phyloseq, and microbiome.